Outcomes of Democracy

 (а) It always worries about majorities and public opinion.

-(б) It improves the quality of decision making.
+(б) It improves the quality of decision-making.

-(c) Decision making is faster and quicker.
+(c) Decision-making is faster and quicker.

-(d) It allows a room to correct mistakes.
+(d) It allows room to correct mistakes.

 (b) Never allows room to correct mistakes.